 Galiyat areas cover 80 km long mountainous regions between Abbottabad and Murree.
 Because of its easy access, great road network and beautiful locations, Galiyat is the centre of attraction for many tourists from all around the country.
-This region is relatively very easy to access to a couple of hours drive from the main freeway network approaching from either Peshawar or Islamabad.
+This region is relatively very easy to access a couple of hours drive from the main freeway network approaching either Peshawar or Islamabad.

 Drive from Abbottabad to Nathiagali

 The drive from Abbottabad to Nathiagali is around 30 km and takes approximately one hour to get there.
 During peak travel season and weekends, there can be plenty of traffic on the road and travel time can increase substantially.

 Harnoi is a low lying area with plenty of water.
 In recent years, this area has become a picnic spot with a big water reservoir and joyrides.
 The road from Harnoi onwards to Nathiagali is very steep and you will experience a continuous climb all the way to Nathiagali.

 There are two alternative ways to reach Nathiagali.
 A road near Kala Pani (after Harnoi Climb) takes along a scenic route with waterfalls and unique views.
 The road joins Nathiagali near the Governor House.
 This alternative route has far less commercial traffic and is used by people living in remote villages in the Galiyat area.

 How far is Nathiagali from major cities in the region?

 Some of the most interesting places to visit in Galiyat includes: